 Fast forward 12 months or so and my arthritis was getting even more irritating.
 I joined a Turmeric Users UK group on Facebook to see what people on there said about it.
 Apparently they give it to animals too (horses and dogs were mentioned).
-They all think it has wonderful powers but there was a divide between those who love the taste and said things such as "I just eat it spread on a cracker, yum!" (do these people have taste buds?!!!!) and those who said they disguise it in their food which is OK if you add it at the end of the cooking time.
+They all think it has wonderful powers but there was a divide between those who love the taste and said things such as "I just eat it spread on a cracker, yum!" (really?!!!!) and those who said they disguise it in their food which is OK if you add it at the end of the cooking time.
 I viewed comments such as "I tried this last week and it's made such a difference already" with complete scepticism but I was at the stage where I just had to try something to reduce the pain without resorting to medication.

 I saw someone post about delihart catering, run by Rachel, who provides ready made sachets of turmeric, each sachet being enough for 3 weeks, or longer depending on the dosage you choose.
 It costs £6 a sachet plus £3 postage but if you buy 3 sachets she offers free postage for members of the FB group.
 She makes it fresh each week and you can open one sachet and freeze the rest for when needed.
 So I ordered some.